shaik1002/biggitlabbomb/doc/user/packages/npm_registry/index.md

 - Replace `your_domain_name` with your domain name, for example, `gitlab.com`.
 - Replace `your_group_id` with your group ID, found on the group's home page.
-- Replace `your_project_id` with your project ID, found on the [project overview page](../../project/working_with_projects.md#access-a-project-by-using-the-project-id).
+- Replace `your_project_id` is your project ID, found on the [project overview page](../../project/working_with_projects.md#access-the-project-overview-page-by-using-the-project-id).
 - Replace `your_token` with a deploy token, group access token, project access token, or personal access token.

 NOTE:
-Starting with npm version 8, you can [use a URI fragment instead of a full URL](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc/?v=true#auth-related-configuration) in the `_authToken` parameter.
-However, [group-specific endpoints](https://gitlab.com/gitlab-org/gitlab/-/issues/299834) are not supported.
+Starting with npm version 8, you can [use a URI fragment instead of a full URL](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc?v=true#auth-related-configuration) in the `_authToken` parameter.
+However, [group-level endpoints](https://gitlab.com/gitlab-org/gitlab/-/issues/299834) are not supported.

-### Install from an instance
+### Install from the instance level

 WARNING:
-To install a package from an instance, the package must have been published following the scoped [naming convention](#naming-convention).
+To install a package from the instance level, the package must have been published following the scoped [naming convention](#naming-convention).

 1. [Authenticate to the package registry](#authenticate-to-the-package-registry).